-- Create a consistent culture of trust that treats employees with respect - Empower individuals to work in the way that best suits them and meets their needs: fully trusting their commitment to work - 2.
+- Create a consistent culture of trust that treats employees with respect Empower individuals to work in the way that best suits them and meets their needs: fully trusting their commitment to work - 2.
 Consult and communicate Organizations need to know what their workforce wants before addressing it - 3.
 Embrace the best of both Balance site based roles with other flexibilities, and evolve workspaces into being connection hubs - 4.
 Future-proof your talent pipeline Hybrid models can be part of a strategy to utilize the skills of the wider population - Offer development beyond the linear career path - To retain talent, organizations need to support squiggly careers and job redesign - 6.
-Meet technology needs Invest in professional collaboration tools that ensure all employees can engage equally, and be alive to the information and data security implications of remote work think that regardless of the organization's official policy, their manager or boss prefers them onsite
+Meet technology needs Invest in professional collaboration tools that ensure all employees can engage equally, and be alive to the information and data security implications of remote work started and left a job without meeting colleagues in person